Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Observations, measurements, and sample

 First, if one or more emission lines are measured in both neighboring gratings and are detected at $>5\sigma$ significance in both gratings, we use the ratio of the measured overlapping line flux(es) to place spectra in the two gratings on the same relative flux scale.
 If no lines are detected in the overlap region but H$\alpha$ falls in the redder grating while H$\beta$ and higher order Balmer lines fall in the bluer grating, then we scale the redder grating such that the H$\alpha$ flux matches the expected observed (i.e., reddened) flux based on the brightness and ratios of the bluer Balmer lines.
 Finally, if neither of the above cases are present, we integrate the continuum in the overlapping wavelength region between the two gratings and scale according to the ratio of the integrated fluxes.
 In all cases, we scale the G140M and G395M spectra to match the G235M spectrum since the G235M configuration covers an overlapping wavelength range with both of the other two settings.
 We also calculate the uncertainty on the scaling factors.
 If a line ratio includes features measured in different gratings, then the uncertainty on the scaling factor is propagated into the final uncertainty on the line ratio along with the flux measurement uncertainties.
 If a line ratio instead compares lines measured in the same grating, then the error on the line ratio is calculated only from the measurement uncertainty on each line flux.

 It is notable that for all objects in our sample the ratios O3, Ne3O2, N2, O3N2, and [O\iii]$\lambda$4364/[O\iii]$\lambda$5008 are unaffected by band-to-band uncertainties.
 All of these besides O3N2 only compare lines measured in the same grating, while for O3N2 any scaling factors cancel out since the numerator and denominator respectively include lines from a single grating.
 We further determined the reddening correction (see Sec.~\ref{sec:dust} below) using only the subset of H Balmer recombination lines falling in the same grating as H$\beta$.
 As such, multi-grating flux calibration uncertainties have no affect on these line ratios or our derived \te\ and 12+log(O$^{2+}$/H) values.
 The line ratios impacted by band-to-band uncertainties include O2, R23, and O32 for only 4/16 targets and N2O2 for all targets with coverage of both [N\ii] and [O\ii].
+Consequently, the inferred 12+log(O$^{+}$/H) values for 4/16 objects are also affected by additional uncertainty from the band-to-band calibration.
 We thus find that systematics related to the relative flux calibration between grating configurations do not significantly impact our results.